qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 has unrestricted access to your device, but it only exposes harmless features to the other Kate processes.
-That way, a bug in one of the non-native Kate process (or a malicious cartridge running in Kate) can't gain further access to your device through the native process' capabilities.
+That way, a bug in one of the non-native Kate process (or a malicious cartridge running in Kate) cannot gain further access to your device through the native process' capabilities.

 Bugs in the native process itself are still dangerous, however, because